bnutter-lilly/RStyleGuide/README.md

 _Rationale:_ This is ubiquitous in the R community

-<font color = "purple">While this is ubiquitous in the R community, no other sensible programming language does this.
-I'm not opposed to switching to putting the braces on their own line. </font>
+**While this is ubiquitous in the R community, no other sensible programming language does this.
+I'm not opposed to switching to putting the braces on their own line.
+(But there isn't an established linter for this and we would need to write our own)**

 ```
 # Good example ------------------------------------------------------